Pozzitron1337/sense-in-crypto-jetton/README.md

-# 🚚 Jetton Implementation Template by Howard
+# SENSE IN CRYPTO JETTON.
+Forked from "🚚 Jetton Implementation Template by Howard"

+This is token for Sense In Crypto community.
+For fun only!
 This project is targeting to provide a template for the Jetton Implementation.
 It's a good start point for the developer to start the Jetton Implementation.

 ### Usage